 Traffic lights and signs globally contain red to denote a stop is needed while traveling in a particular direction.
 It is one of only four colors that are part of the name of a Sea (the others being the Black Sea, White Sea and Yellow Sea).

 Appearances of the Color Red

-Red (or its variations), in the King James Bible, is found 59 times.
-There are several Hebrew Old Testament words translated as it.
-The most frequently used words are adom (Strong's Concordance #H122), which is the color's name, chakliyl (#H2447), which literally is 'dark' or a person stimulated by wine, suph (#H5488 and #H5489), which is 'a reed' and is used to refer to the Red Sea, and adam (#H119), which means to show blood.
+There are several Hebrew Old Testament words that are translated as red.
+The most frequently used words are adom (Strong's Concordance #H122), which is the color's name, chakliyl (#H2447), which literally is "dark" or a person stimulated by wine, suph (#H5488 and #H5489), which is "a reed" and is used to refer to the Red Sea, and adam (#H119), which means to show blood.

 In the New Testament, the Greek words used are purrhazo (#G4449), which refers to the color's name, eruthros (#G2063), which is used to refer to a sea, and purrhos (#G4450), which references something that is the shade of fire or flame.

 The use of red in Scripture can symbolically represent sin and sinfulness, Godly vengeance against sinners and bloodshed along with war.
 It can also carry the meaning of being tempted to sin (Proverbs 23:31).